To Recruit Rock Stars, It Helps to Know Them

 Headhunters regularly say they recruit rock stars, but few know what that really means.
 The vast majority of executive recruiters have never known a single rock star.
 They haven’t a clue what it takes to perform at that level — at the very top — whether in front of a stadium of fans or in the boardroom.

 In fact, few executive recruiters have actually recruited executives and technologists who would qualify as an icon.
 Rock stars are unicorns.
 They are rare, if not magical, beings.
 Headhunters who’ve met the real thing get that.
 And I’m not saying that musical rock stars and corporate rock stars are equivalent.
 I’m saying to recruit at that level, a recruiter needs to operate at that level.
-The more time you spend with champions in any profession, the more capable you become at recognizing that talent in candidates on the verge of reaching the top.
+The more time you spend with champions in any profession, the more capable you become of recognizing that talent in candidates who are on the verge of reaching the top.

 Why Knowing Actual Rock Stars is Relevant

 For the few of us who have gotten to know actual rock stars, the experience informs our understanding of the championship mindset, the qualities that compel executives and technologists to outperform everyone else on the planet.
 Real rock stars have taught me how to recognize the special mix of skills and abilities that it takes to rise to the very top in business.
 In fact, I have witnessed rock musicians so iconic they have shaped the very definition of “rock star”.

 Executive recruiters seek star quality in the candidates that we recruit so our clients can be more successful.
 Startups backed by top-tier venture capital firms require that level of performance to scale a company.
 They also need marquis names to attract investors so they don’t run out of runway (money).
 Steve Jobs is a classic example of how rock star leaders attract followers.
 He inspired the cult of Mac.
 When companies hire a famed technologist, other engineers flock to work there.
 Talent acquisition becomes so much easier.
 But that’s not all.